 You though Smash 3DS had a lot of english text differences?
 This game has almost completely different English text!

 | Unused Objects|

 All the content that died along with Nintendo WFC.

 Oddities, let's see.

 Petey Piranha's icon appears in the game files.
 He was a playable character in Mario Kart: Double Dash!!, but was scrapped here.
 Rarrrrrrrrrrgh!!!

 Paratroopa was also a playable character in Double Dash!!
 Interestingly, he uses a different pose here than in the final Double Dash!! icon.

 This same icon can be seen in early screenshots of Double Dash!!

-An icon of the Hammer Bros. exists in the game files.
-This would have been the Hammer Brothers' debut in the Mario Kart series.
+An icon of a Hammer Bro exists in the game files.
+This would have been the Hammer Bro's debut in the Mario Kart series.